mindymallory/ExamTemplate/README.md

 # ExamTemplate
-This is the template documents I use for creating exams in rmarkdown.
+These are the template documents I use for creating exams in rmarkdown.